rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 ## Bag Files
 *This step should take place in the BitCurator/Ubuntu environment.
 Please see [Switching from BitCurator to Windows](#switching-to-bitcuratorubuntu-from-windows) for instructions to switch.*</br>
 1. In BitCurator, mount the hard drive and navigate to the [MSS_ID]_[title_statement] folder
+2. Place copies of any checksum manifests, directory lists, and  other documentation from processing in the folder
-2. Right click inside the folder and select “Open in Terminal”
+3. Right click inside the folder and select “Open in Terminal”
-3. In the terminal, type `bagger.py –md5 –sha1 –contact-name=[netID] ./[MSS]files`
+4. In the terminal, type `bagger.py –md5 –sha1 –contact-name=[netID] ./[MSS]files`
-4. Let it run
+5. Let it run
-5. Once it is done running, in the terminal, type `bagger.py –validate ./[MSS]files`
+6. Once it is done running, in the terminal, type `bagger.py –validate ./[MSS]files`
-6. A message should appear saying it is valid.
+7. A message should appear saying it is valid.
 If not, contact the digital archivist.

-7.
-8. ---
+---

 ## Upload to Preservation Repository